Virginia-Texas Tech: Date, time, TV channel for NCAA championship game | NCAA.com

-The 2019 NCAA championship game pits Virginia against Texas Tech for the NCAA tournament title at the Final Four on Monday, April 8.
-Find game time, TV channel and how to watch online information below.
+The 2019 NCAA championship game is Virginia vs. Texas Tech for the NCAA tournament title at the Final Four on Monday, April 8.
+Find the game time, TV channel and how to watch online information below.

 Both teams are aiming for their first national title.
 The Cavaliers beat Auburn in a wild 63-62 game to open the 2019 Final Four after Kyle Guy made three clutch free throws with 0.6 seconds to play.
 Texas Tech then defeated Michigan State, 61-51, behind strong defense, 22 points from Matt Mooney and some late Jarrett Culver buckets.